Clocks in the 1940s and 50s

 Travel clocks

 Travel clock were wind-up clocks in a hard leather case.
 As the photos show, the clocks were hinged into their cases, which were also hinged, so that they could lie flat when the cases were closed for travelling.
-Or with the hinges open, they be set to stand fairly upright for use.
+With the hinges open, they could be set to stand fairly upright for easy viewing on a bedside table.

 Travel clocks were very popular indeed in the 1950s and 60s and their cases were regarded as fashion accessories.
 Mine, shown in the photo, was bright red but there was no shortage of other colours.

 All the above clocks were analogue.
-This means that they have circular faces with numbers one to twelve around the outside, a hand to measure hours and a longer hand to measure minutes.
-Early electric clocks were digital which means that the display is rectangular, showing only numbers.
+This means that they had circular faces with numbers one to twelve around the outside, a hand to measure hours and a longer hand to measure minutes.
+Early electric clocks were digital which means that the display was rectangular, showing only numbers, rather like some of today's watches.

-As the century progressed, the electric clocks entered households only had digital displays.
-They were accurate which was in their favour, but most people preferred the analogue because the position of the hands gave an instant indication of the passage of time.
+As the century progressed, electric clocks entered households with their digital displays.
+They were accurate which was in their favour, but most people preferred the analogue appearance because the position of the hands gave an instant indication of the passage of time.
 Fortunately there were developments which allowed electric clocks to have analogue displays.

 In the 1960s my husband wanted to buy an electric clock which would work off the mains.
 However, I was averse to trailing leads, so we bought one of the new battery-operated ones instead.

 Battery-operated clocks became very popular and were made in all sorts of designs.
-Nowadays battery-operated clocks and watches are the norm.
+Today battery-operated clocks and watches are the norm.